-- All sizes shown are metric modular - For specific suitability details please contact our technical department. - $\bullet$ Johnson Tiles cannot accept responsibility for tiles that have been fixed. - $\bullet$ Every effort has been made to ensure the accuracy of the information given. - Johnson Tiles reserves the right to change specification and availability information without prior notice. - Nothing in these statements does/will affect the statutory rights of the consumer.
+- For specific suitability details please contact our technical department. - Johnson Tiles cannot accept responsibility for tiles that have been fixed. - \bullet Every effort has been made to ensure the accuracy of the information given. - Johnson Tiles reserves the right to change specification and availability information without prior notice. - \bullet Nothing in these statements does/will affect the statutory rights of the consumer.